Road Ride Classifications

 An open-invitation morning ride at an easy pace on quiet and flat minor roads; typically 18 to 25 miles to coffee, 35 to 40 miles round trip.
 Average speed will depend on attendees but is usually 9 to 12 mph.

 Experience of group riding is required.
-Serious hills are likely.
-Typically, 24 to 30 miles to coffee; 40-50 miles round trip if returning from coffee, 60 to 70 miles for the full day.
-Average speed 12 to 14 mph.
+Hills are likely.
+Typically, 24 to 30 miles to coffee using minor roads; 40-50 miles round trip if returning from coffee, 60 to 70 miles for the full day.
+Average speed 11 to 14 mph.

-Like Moderate, but longer: usually over 80 miles with no short route home from coffee.
+Like Steady, but longer: usually over 80 miles with no short route home from coffee.
 Good stamina and food supplies are needed.
 Average speed 12 to 15mph.
 Check with the Captain for details.

 Rides are around 50 miles riding through and off at speed, on A and B roads.
 Mid week chain gangs are as noted in the calendar.
 Average speed of about 18-20 mph.
 Rides regroup after climbs, but dropped riders should be able to make their own way back.